sQeeZ-scripting-language/lexer/README.md

 # How to Use
 > **Note:**
 >
-> For convenience, each category (Build, Testing, Code Formatting, Deployment) has a corresponding script:
+> For convenience, each category (Build, Testing, Code Formatting) has a corresponding script:
 >
 > - `build.sh`
 > - `test.sh`
 > - `checkstyle.sh`
-> - `deploy.sh`
 >
 > These scripts can be run directly from the root directory of the project to automate the respective tasks.